project-oak/oak/docs/development.md

 doesn't use Docker or any of the Asylo toolchains and it does not create an enclave.

-As such, it can be used when working on the runtime, the client code or the module code as it can help with enabling a faster iteration.
+As such, it can be used when working on the runtime, the client code or the Node code as it can help with enabling a faster iteration.

 The following command builds and runs an Oak Development Server: